HashandSalt/Kirby3-Gilmour/README.md

 Features:

 * File method for querying the file directly and getting the info straight from the ID tag.
 * File hook that pulls the most useful into into a file meta on upload.
-This is quicker to retrieve.
+This is quicker to retrieve later.
 * Capable of ripping the Album Cover image embedded in the tag and storing it as a file in the panel (Oh yes!).

 ****